M. R. S. Rao: Education and personal life

 Rao obtained his Bachelor of Science degree in 1966 and Master's of Science degree in 1968 from Bangalore University.
 He received his Ph.D. in biochemistry from the Indian Institute of Science (IISc), Bangalore in 1973.
 Former IISc Director Govindarajan Padmanabhan was his doctoral advisor at the Department of Biochemistry.
 From 1974 to 1976 he was an assistant professor at Baylor College of Medicine in Houston, Texas, where he performed his postdoctoral research.
-He later returned to India and joined the Department of Biochemistry at IISc as a faculty.
+He later returned to India and joined the Department of Biochemistry at IISc(see Professional life).

 Rao was an honorary professor at Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bangalore and was actively running its Chromatin Biology laboratory until his death.
-He has been credited as the first scientist to initiate Chromatin Biology research in India.
+He is regarded by colleagues as one of the scientists who helped establish Chromatin Biology research in India.
 During his research career, his lab at IISc and JNCASR, has mentored many Ph.D. students, postdoctoral fellows, and research trainees.

 Rao was married to Padma S. Rao with whom he had two sons.
 Rao died on 13 August 2023, at the age of 75.